grensen/perceptron_concept/README.md

 With MNIST the input would be 784 for each pixel, but the reference works only with 3 inputs, so we just imagine a image with three pixels for the reference example.

-To realize the idea we need three loops, the outer i loop for the layer, then the middel k loop for every neuron we need to activate for our output (right sided k) operations, and the inner n loop for the input (left sided n) neurons and every weight, to calc the products we add to the net variable intead the netinput[] array after we leave the n loop.
+To realize the idea we need three loops, the outer i loop for the layer, then the middel k loop for every neuron we need to activate for our output (right sided k) operations, and the inner n loop for the input (left sided n) neurons and every weight, to calc the products we add to the net variable instead the netinput[] array after we leave the n loop.

 First we need to add our prepared input neurons like this: